Colusa County clean-up days continue in Princeton

 Colusa County has partnered with Recology to host a series of community clean-up days in the coming weeks and the next event is scheduled to take place in Princeton on Friday.

-From 9 a.m. to 1 p.m., a community clean-up collection will be set up at the Princeton Branch Library, 232 Prince St., Princeton, with debris boxes available for residents to dispose of household waste and approved debris at no charge.
+From 9 a.m. until 1 p.m., a community clean-up collection will be set up at the Princeton Branch Library, 232 Prince Street, Princeton, with debris boxes available for residents to dispose of household waste and approved debris at no charge.

 “In addition to the clean-up, county representatives will be on-site to address questions and concerns, and provide updates on local programs and initiatives,” a release issued by Colusa County said.
 “These representatives include Supervisor Denise Carter (District 5), the Code Compliance Officer and Building Inspector.”